 But I mostly continued the ideas I listed from the experiment with one exception.
 I didn’t worry about eating carbs upon waking.
 That is unnatural for me.
 I eat right before I go to sleep.
 Eating right when I wake up widened my eating window too much.

 Diet Recovery 2: Restoring Mind and Metabolism from Dieting, Weight Loss, Exercise, and Healthy Food by Matt Stone

 My #1 health focus in the second half of 2013 was to become militant about reducing PUFA.
 For me, this meant adopting a zero nut policy.
 I had already eliminated vegetable oils years ago.
 The last source of significant PUFA left in my diet was almonds.
 In December, I did a 3 part series on PUFA, which made the case that the standard Paleo advice of “nuts in moderation” might be flawed and could slow down the process of reducing PUFA levels in the body.

 - Quantifying PUFA, Expert Opinion and My Conclusion

 No Nuts + More Cheese

-For me evening food satiety comes from nuts or cheese.
+For me, evening food satiety comes from nuts or cheese.
 By giving up the nuts, I was making a conscious choice to consume more cheese.
 The good news is Diet Recovery 2 lists cheese as the #1 warming food.
-The bad news is fat loss is much easier with almonds than cheese.
-This applies to nuts, not nut butters.
+The bad news is fat loss is much easier with almonds than with cheese.
+This applies to nuts, not nut butter.
 See my post Food Reward Test: Almonds vs Almond Butter for that explanation.
-Kevin Richardson’s article covers how almonds can help you lose weight.

 I knew that it could take several months and possibly years of eating a super low PUFA diet before I could tell if it had a metabolically stimulating effect.
 But since PUFA was my interest, I proceeded with the experiment.